 - Read Next:

 Georgia voters made shockwaves in 2020 when they sent Rev. Raphael Warnock to the Senate and backed Biden, the first time the state had gone for a Democratic presidential candidate since 1992.
-Warnock is one of the most endangered Democratic incumbents this year but polls show him neck-and-neck with Republican Herschel Walker, a former NFL player and star for the University of Georgia.
-Democrats — and anti-Trump Republicans — are highlighting threats Walker made against his ex-wife and other women.
+Warnock is now headed to his second runoff in as many years, this time against Republican Herschel Walker, a former NFL player and star for the University of Georgia.
+In a bombshell October 3 article, the Daily Beast reported that an ex-girlfriend said Walker, who supports a total abortion ban with no exceptions for rape, incest or the gestational parent’s health, had reimbursed her for having an abortion in 2009.
+Walker denied the allegations, and top Republicans and anti-abortion rights groups have stuck by him.
+Democrats — and anti-Trump Republicans — previously highlighted threats Walker made against his ex-wife and other women.
 Walker has not denied the abusive behavior and attributes it to disassociative identity disorder, formerly known as multiple personality disorder.
-Herschel supports a total abortion ban with no exceptions for rape, incest or the gestational parent’s health.
 Warnock, meanwhile, has called himself a “pro-choice pastor” and faced criticism for it from religious conservatives.
 Georgia has a six-week abortion ban that took effect in July.